These awards are made available from the Charles Fox Memorial Scholarship Fund.

-HOWARD (DOC) PARDEE MUSIC SCHOLARSHIP 2020
+HOWARD (DOC) PARDEE COLLEGE MUSIC SCHOLARSHIP 2021

-Howard 'Doc' Pardee was a longtime Salem High School band director.
-As a beloved instrumental music teacher, he was an inspiration and mentor to many SHS students.
 Pardee was also director of the American Legion Quaker City Band for 30 years and a driving force behind the construction of the band shell in Waterworth Memorial Park.
-Under the leadership of Mary Mercer Krogness '56, Pardee's former students, friends, and family established the Pardee scholarships for future generations of instrumental musicians from the Salem City Schools.

-$ 2,000 Kaitlynn Haas '20
+$ 5,000 Kaitlynn Haas '20

-J. ROBERT SEBO BOWLING GREEN STATE UNIVERSITY SCHOLARSHIP 2020
+J. ROBERT SEBO BOWLING GREEN STATE UNIVERSITY SCHOLARSHIP 2021

 A graduate of Bowling Green State University, J. Robert Sebo, SHS class of 1954, is a noted businessman and philanthropist.
 He was instrumental in the startup and growth of the nationally known Paychex Corporation, retiring as senior vice-president in 1994 and returning to live in Salem.
 He maintains close ties to his college alma mater, having served on the BGSU Board of Trustees and providing funds for an athletic center, a football scholarship, a scholarship in jazz studies, and more.
 Mr. Sebo has generously provided the funding for this scholarship, which is designated for a student who will be attending Bowling Green State University.